 Home / > Site administration / > Plugins / > Text editors / > Atto HTML editor / .
 Atto toolbar settings

 - On the following line, add helixatto as shown below and save the changes:

 files = image, media, managefiles, helixatto

-The Consumer Key and Shared Secret are set in the Learning Tools Interoperability section of MEDIAL security section.
+The key and secret values match those set in the Learning Tools Interoperability section of MEDIAL security section.

 Add a Delay to the Video Dialog